ufjschool/ob-s14/drafts/second/jamesthieke.md

 ###Judaism

-Judaism originated in the Middle East during the Bronze Age, and it is believed to be one of the oldest monotheistic religions in the world.
+Judaism originated in the Middle East during the Bronze Age and is believed to be one of the oldest monotheistic religions in the world.
 The Jewish texts and traditions laid the foundation for both Christianity and Islam.

 Rabbi Aaron Notik, program director for Lubavitch Jewish Center, said the Jewish faith believes man is part body and part soul, and that upon death the soul departs to the afterlife.
 According to Notik, bad souls will go through a cleansing process, so all will eventually reach heaven.